iyobo/amala/README.md

 `npm i amala`

 #### Important Notice about previous project name: `koa-ts-controllers`
 PLEASE NOTE: This project initially existed under the generic name `koa-ts-controllers`.
-It is now named `amala`.
+It has since been renamed to `amala`.
 No further npm updates will be made under `koa-ts-controllers`.
 If you installed this project under the previous name, Please replace `koa-ts-controllers` with `amala` in your code base.
+So:

+1) `yarn remove koa-ts-controllers`
+2) `yarn add amala`
+3)  Replace all string instances of "koa-ts-controllers" to "amala" in your codebase

 ## How to Use
 ```typescript